sishii1214/sishii1214.github.io/index.md

 **Research interests**:

-Broadly speaking, I mainly consider arithmetic problems related to hyperbolic curves, especially to once-punctured elliptic curves.
-One of my motivations is to understand Galois actions on (pro-p) fundamental groups of them explicitly, and to find deep connections between arithmetic fundamental groups and some other areas such as Iwasawa theory, the theory of mixed motives, etc.
+Broadly speaking, I consider arithmetic problems related to hyperbolic curves, especially to once-punctured elliptic curves.
+One of my motivations is to understand Galois actions on (pro-p) fundamental groups of them explicitly, and to find connections between arithmetic fundamental groups and some other areas like Iwasawa theory and the theory of mixed motives.

-Other than that, I am interested in topics on Abelian varieties and Drinfeld modules, such as rational points on (Drinfeld) modular curves and Rasmussen-Tamagawa conjecture.
+Other than that, I am interested in topics on Abelian varieties and Drinfeld modules.

 ---